Free food pantries, groceries and soup kitchens Berks County.

-Residents of Berks County Pennsylvania who need help during a difficult period can turn to a free emergency food pantry or bank for assistance.
-These non-profit centers will do their best to assist all comers, and will rarely, if ever, turn anyone away from receiving assistance.
+Find how to get free food, meals, toiletries or hygiene supplies and groceries as in Berks County Pennsylvania.
+Low income families or the working poor who need help during a difficult period can turn to a free emergency food bank or pantry neat them for assistance.
+These non-profit centers will do their best to feed or assist all comers each and every day, and will rarely, if ever, turn anyone away from receiving emergency or long term assistance.
+There is also a phone number at the bottom of the page for more free food assistance programs.

-Some of the food pantries are located in churches or at local charity organizations and some may be run by the County of Berks government or the city of Reading.
+Some of the food pantries in Reading or the county are located in churches or at local charity organizations and some may be run by the County of Berks government or the city of Reading.
 There is also government USDA assistance programs.
 In addition to distributing free food and meals to the needy, some of the pantries may also be able to provide clothing, Meals on Wheels or others items like holiday meals.
 Providing summer snacks for children and students from low income families is also a priority.

 American Red Cross, 701 Centre Ave., Reading, Pennsylvania 19601, 610-375-4383